vipulnaik/diet-exercise-health/events/2024/2024-10-09-dental-cleaning.md

 She also thought that the tissue graft would be a one-and-done procedure rather than something I needed to get done regularly.

+She also asked me if I experience sensitivity in my teeth.
+I responded that I don't.
+The context (per my prior background, not explicitly discussed) is that recession can eventually lead to sensitivity as more and more of the sensitive surface of the tooth (that's meant to be under the gumline) gets exposed.

 ### Mouth bite consultation question

 I asked the dentist if they would be the right people to go to in case